joostkremers/ebib/docs/ebib-manual.md

 restrict it to just the current database, use a prefix argument: `C-u j`.

-If you use `ivy` or `helm`, this method is actually very convenient, because the completion is more sophisticated: you can search not on entry key but on any part of the author/editor name and of the title.
+If you use [ivy](https://github.com/abo-abo/swiper) or [helm](https://github.com/emacs-helm/helm), this method is actually very convenient, because the completion is more sophisticated: you can search not on entry key but on any part of the author/editor name and of the title.

 If you want to search the entire contents of your entries, not just the author/editor names and the titles, you can use `/`.
 This command